Michael O'Flanagan: Telegrams to Lloyd George

 O'Flanagan was Acting-President of Sinn Féin while de Valera was in the United States and Arthur Griffith was in prison.
 On 6 December, responding to comments about peace made in the press by Prime Minister Lloyd George, O'Flanagan began a public dialogue through the medium of telegrams and newspapers.
 The first message ran "you state that you are willing to make peace at once without waiting for Christmas.
 Ireland is also waiting.
 What first step do you propose?"

 These unexpected and unsanctioned moves caught his colleagues in Sinn Féin by surprise and they were quick to distance themselves from his comments.
 His critics, including Michael Collins, who was conducting his own secret peace moves through Archbishop Clune, was not impressed.
 "Collins made certain that the press was informed that O'Flanagan had acted unilaterally, writing in disgust, 'We must not allow ourselves to be rushed by these foolish productions or foolish people, who are tumbling over themselves to talk about a truce, when there is no truce.'"
 Collins and Griffith had been holding meetings with Archbishop Clune, who had been sent over by Lloyd George to negotiate terms of a truce.
 Lloyd George took O'Flanagan's messages as a sign of disunity among the leaders of Sinn Féin, and promptly changed the terms of his deal with Clune to include a surrender of weapons.

 "A later comment by O'Flanagan suggests that his cable was a deliberate attempt to sabotage Clune's efforts, which he held to be too much influenced by Dublin Castle."
 He continued his dialogue with the British Prime Minister until de Valera's return from America on 23 December.
 De Valera arrived back in Ireland on 23 December, the day the Government of Ireland Act was passed, dividing the country in two.
 It was "because de Valera anticipated that the British government would soon attempt to resolve the Irish situation through placing an emphasis on church diplomatic channels that he considered that the Dáil had to be fully prepared for this eventuality by having as strong a rapport with the church as possible.
-For this reason, although de Valera dissuaded Fr.
-O'Flanagan from continuing the peace negotiations, he only censured rather than expelled him from Sinn Féin for having bypassed the authority of the Dáil."
+For this reason, although de Valera dissuaded O'Flanagan from continuing the peace negotiations, he only censured rather than expelled him from Sinn Féin for having bypassed the authority of the Dáil."

 De Valera used O'Flanagan to hold informal talks with Lloyd George in early January, where they discovered that Dominion status for Southern Ireland was the most that the British were prepared to offer.
 In late January 1921, O'Flanagan and judge James O'Connor met informally in London with Sir Edward Carson to discuss a peaceful solution to the conflict, but without success.
 O'Flanagan's movements and meetings were recorded and reported by detectives from the RIC.
 His importance as a peacemaker at this point was recognised by Lloyd George, who suggested confidential meetings by: